steelswords/blog/content/blog/getting-calendar-events-from-GNOME-synced-accounts.md

 # Querying Calendar Events
 The answer, of course, is harder than I thought.
 I believe I have stumbled on one of those rare coding subjects that not a great many people dabble in.
-I will spare the reader a longwinded account of my grueling research process and leave my "final recipe," so to speak, for any interested parties in the future.
+I will spare the reader a long winded account of my grueling research process and leave my "final recipe," so to speak, for any interested parties in the future.

 I know that I sync my work calendar to my desktop through Evolution-EWS, because the built-in Pop!\_OS stuff does not support Office 365.
 (Thanks, Microsoft.)
-So my first attempts were to look at how to connect to whatver Evolution uses on the back end.
+So my first attempts were to look at how to connect to whatever Evolution uses on the back end.
 For this, you will need to access the `EDataServer`.
 For the longest time, I could only find
 [this forum post](https://discourse.gnome.org/t/accessing-evolution-calendars-from-scripts/17884),